 Over the years I’ve worked with different companies to improve my skills as a writer and gain experience in the editorial industry.
 Unfortunately, both Xplore Sydney and XXP Games are out of business, but I’ve moved my articles to a portfolio which showcases some of the pieces I wrote during my time at these publications.
 Please see below a list of companies I have worked for as well as a reading recommendation for each.

-Playing games is one of my biggest hobbies and now I regularly create content for Gaming Instincts to connect my work and play.
-Currently I’m working on guides for various aspects of No Man’s Sky while the future will bring reviews and features for other games.
+Playing games is one of my biggest hobbies and I’ve created content for Gaming Instincts to connect my work and play.
+I’ve worked on guides for various aspects of No Man’s Sky and have written about various titles including Animal Crossing and Destiny 2.
 No Man’s Sky: 2 Years of Change was my debut piece for the site and focused on the changes the game had made since its launch in 2016.
 Alongside the written article, I also put together a video which showed off the updated look of No Man’s Sky.

 As a travel editor, the majority of my time at Xplore Sydney was spent writing lifestyle articles ranging from casual hikes to adrenaline-filled adventures and the occasional story revolving around the interesting people (and places) of Sydney.
 Do Something for Nothing became one of my favourite pieces which centred around one man’s altruism for those who needed it most.
 Three years later, that same man is still working hard to make the world a better place; so if you want a wholesome story to make your day, then definitely have a read.